Karl-Friedrich Scheufele

-Karl-Friedrich Scheufele (born 5 February 1958) is Co-President of Chopard along with his sister, Caroline, and President of La Chronométrie Ferdinand Berthoud.
+Karl-Friedrich Scheufele (born 5 February 1958 in Pforzheim) is co-president of Chopard along with his sister, Caroline, and president of La Chronométrie Ferdinand Berthoud.
 He is the son of Karl and Karin Scheufele, German entrepreneurs who acquired Chopard in 1963.
 In 2005, he established the Fleurier Quality Foundation, an independent Swiss watch certification body, and he founded the L.U.C.EUM watch museum in Fleurier a year later.

 He set up a wine sales company, La Galerie des Arts du Vin, at the end of the 1990s and acquired a number of Caveaux de Bacchus boutiques in Switzerland.
 In 2012, he bought the Château Monestier-la-Tour wine estate, which produces 150,000 bottles per year in a variety of AOPs in France.

 Early life

 Karl-Friedrich Scheufele was born in 1958 in Pforzheim and lived there until the age of 15.
 His parents were at the head of watchmaking company Eszeha, based in Pforzheim.

 In 1963, his father, Karl, took over the Geneva-based watch manufacturer Chopard.
 Since that time, the family has split its time between Germany and Switzerland.

 At the age of 15, Karl-Friedrich left Germany for Switzerland and enrolled in the International School of Geneva (Ecolint), along with his sister Caroline.
 In 1973, he served an apprenticeship with a jeweler in Geneva, before studying at the Faculty of Business and Economics (HEC Lausanne).